SciCompKL/CoDiPack/documentation/TutorialB1_1.md

 EH::evalJacobianAndHessian(lambdaWrapDotWithNorms, x, 3, jac, hes);
 ~~~~
-With the lambda functions in C++11 it is not possible to add a template parameter for the CoDiPack evaluation type.
+For lambda functions in C++11 it is not possible to add a template parameter for the CoDiPack evaluation type.
-Therefore the Hessian type is used and the combined evaluation procedure.
+Therefore the Hessian type is used in the example as well as the combined evaluation procedure.
 Otherwise two separate lambda functions would
 need to be specified.

-For C++14 the situation is much simpler.
+In C++14 the situation is much simpler.
 Here the introduction of generic lambdas provides us with the generalization such
 that we can define the function parameters with the auto variable:
 ~~~~{.cpp}
 using EH = codi::EvaluationHelper;